openmediavault/openmediavault-docs/prerequisites.rst

 |omv| allows for minimal deployment and use of the system with very minimal
-hardware/software requirements, at the cost of the key knowledge, but other NAS systems allow ease of use at the cost of high requirements. |omv| allows both as well in a well balanced use cases!
+hardware/software requirements, at the cost of the key knowledge, but other NAS systems allow ease of use at the cost of high requirements. |omv| allows both as well in a well balanced use case!
 [7]_

 About minimal or custom setups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It can be noted that |omv| system can be installed on just 4Gib of system partition, with no more than 1Gib of RAM and using a WiFi or USB connection to access it remotely (cos is a NAS system of course), on any small device such as Raspberry ones which are ARM, or old i386s machines no matter is those are 32 or 64 bits, but of course as more exquisite the configuration more knowledge will be need as per `issue comment #131 <https://github.com/openmediavault/openmediavault-docs/issues/131#issuecomment-2546765841>`_.
+It can be noted that |omv| systems can be installed on just 4GiB of system partition, with no more than 1GiB of RAM and using a WiFi or USB connection to access it remotely, on any small device such as Raspberry Pi or Banana Pi boars which are ARM, or old i386s machines no matter is those are 32 or 64 bits, but of course as more exquisite the configuration more knowledge will be need as per `issue comment #131 <https://github.com/openmediavault/openmediavault-docs/issues/131#issuecomment-2546765841>`_.

 Technically OMV can be installed on a single storage disk, this is possible if it is done on a previously configured Debian system, with a free partition apart from the 3 necessary system partitions, previously formatted and configured.
-Of course this is only possible for skilled linux users.
+Of course this is only possible for skilled Linux users.

 Drive Storage technical details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 System Drives are not managed as same of Data Drives.
-System drives are not so intensively used, but Data Drives will need triks to extend the useful life.
+System drives are not so intensively used, but Data Drives will need tricks to extend the useful life.

 If you use a Flash Drive, select one with static wear leveling 6, without this the drive will have a very short lifetime.
 It is also recommended to install and